-Available Integrations External apps provide additional functionality when added to a course.
-Instructors can add apps to their course in two ways: Enable U-M preconfigured external apps (Box, Piazza, LectureTools, My Media, Media Gallery, i>clicker) Add additional apps through the Canvas app store.
+Available Integrations External apps are an easy way provide additional functionality in a course.
+Instructors can add apps to their course in two ways by enabled U-M preconfigured external apps or by adding additional apps through the Canvas app store.
 Enabling External Apps Click Settings in the course navigation.